-The IPv6 backbone of GRNET comprises of an IPv6 router that is connected through IPv6 over IPv4 tunnels to each client and with 6bone too.
-Initially in each Academic Institute there was a small IPv6 LAN that was connected to the local IPv6 router.
-This small IPv6 LAN was the test best where the new protocol had been tested on and a knowledge base obtained by technicians so they could support the expanding procedure to the end user.
-The last one was the challenge that had to been taken: How the IPv6 network could reach to the end user?
-The main goal was to use the IPv6 backbone in a manner similar to the use of the IPv4 backbone, meaning that all IPv6 traffic from every Institute should cross the local IPv6 router.
-The reasons that enforced this policy were mainly administrative in terms of traffic measurement and accounting.
-So we focused on transition techniques that could provide this characteristic.
-Although it is common accepted that the IPv6 will be the internetworking protocol of the next years and the users have to get familiar with it, there were certain reasons that kept us from enabling the protocol to the entire network and make it a full dual stack network and thus providing end to end communication with both protocols.
+The IPv6 backbone of GRNET comprises an IPv6 router that is connected through IPv6 over IPv4 tunnels to each client and with 6bone too.
+Initially in each academic institute there was a small IPv6 LAN that was connected to the local IPv6 router.
+This small IPv6 LAN was the test bed where the new protocol had been tested and a knowledge base obtained by technicians so they could support the expanding procedure to the end user.
+The last one was the challenge that had to be taken: How could the IPv6 network reach the end user?
+The main goal was to use the IPv6 backbone in a manner similar to the use of the IPv4 backbone, meaning that all IPv6 traffic from every institute should cross the local IPv6 router.
+The reasons that enforced this policy were mainly administrative in terms of traffic measurement and accounting; so we focused on transition techniques that could provide this characteristic.
+Although it is commonly accepted that the IPv6 will be the Internet working protocol of the future and the users have to get familiar with it, there were certain reasons that kept us from enabling the protocol to the entire network and making it a full dual stack network and thus providing end-to-end communication with both protocols.